-

 reports that the ancient Egyptians used the

-so-called "fire drills" (hot blades and
+so-called "fire drills" - hot blades and

-sticks) for breast cancer.
-These protocols
+sticks - for breast cancer.

-involved the burning of cancerous cells and
+These protocols involved the burning of

-had nothing to do with elevated body
+cancerous cells and had nothing to do with

-temperature.
-It is worth noting that the local
+elevated body temperature.
+It is worth

-and systemic hyperthermic methods were also
+hyperthermic methods were also very popular

-very popular in ancient China and India.
+in ancient China and India.

-In ancient Greece and Rome many physicians
+In ancient Greece and Rome

-shared the opinion that knowledge how to
+many physicians shared the opinion that

-control human body temperature will allow them
+temperature will allow them to cure all

-to cure all diseases, including cancer, whose
+diseases, including cancer, whose pathology

-pathology was well known and described in
+was well known and described in those days.

-those days.
-For example, the Greek philosopher
+For example, the Greek philosopher Parmenides

-Parmenides (ca. 540 – ca. 470 B.C.) was
+(ca. 540 – ca. 470 B.C.) was deeply

-deeply convinced of the effectiveness of
+convinced of the effectiveness of

 hyperthermia as evidenced by the words: “Give me the power to